jackretterer/chromaDBDocumentation/docs/getting-started.md

 </TabItem>
 <TabItem value="js" label="JavaScript">

 For this example, we want to generate embeddings from text.
-OpenAI's `ada-002` model is popular, free, and a quick [signup](https://openai.com/api/).
-Grab your API key and come back.
-Chroma's API is polymorphic (it can run in the browser or server-side), but OpenAIs is not.
-So run this example server-side.
+OpenAI's `ada-002` model is popular, and a quick [signup](https://openai.com/api/).
+Grab your API key and come back!

 ```js
 // CJS